 Ground covers serve a multitude of purposes.
 They conserve moisture, repel weeds, provide seamless transitional green spaces, reduce erosion, and more.
 Zone 6 ground covers must also be hardy to temperatures that may plummet below -10 degrees Fahrenheit (-23 C.).
 USDA ground cover plants in zone 6 are also often exposed to long, hot summer temperatures and must, therefore, be very adaptable to a wide range of weather conditions.
 Choosing hardy ground cover plants also depends upon the height, growth rate, foliage type, and other site characteristics desired.

 Growing Hardy Ground Covers

-Ground covers can be used as an alternative to lawn as well as a mulching substitute.
-Persistent evergreen ground covers can also hide a multitude of eyesores, and no one is the wiser.
-The options for hardy ground covers actually range from evergreen, perennial, flowering, fruiting, tall, short, fast or slow growing and many more in between.
+Ground covers can be used as an alternative to a lawn as well as a mulching substitute.
+Persistent, evergreen ground covers can also hide a multitude of eyesores, and no one is the wiser.
+The options for hardy ground covers actually range from evergreen, perennial, flowering, fruiting, tall, short, fast- or slow-growing, and many more in between.
 This gives the zone 6 gardener many more choices than traditional ground covers, which may not survive in cold winters.